-UPMC St. Margaret, UPMC Shadyside, and Children's Hospital of Pittsburgh of UPMC have received Magnet Recognition from the American Nurses Credentialing Center (ANCC).
+UPMC St. Margaret, UPMC Shadyside, Children's Hospital of Pittsburgh of UPMC, and UPMC Hamot have received Magnet Recognition from the American Nurses Credentialing Center (ANCC).
 Only 6.8 percent of hospitals nationwide have received Magnet status, one of the highest achievements an organization can obtain in professional nursing.

 Magnet® candidates undergo a lengthy, rigorous application and evaluation process that includes extensive interviews and review of all aspects of nursing services.
 To earn Magnet status, hospitals must clearly demonstrate a commitment to excellence on all levels of nursing practice and adhere to national standards for organization and delivery of nursing services.

 Hospitals receiving Magnet status are recognized for building and supporting continuous cultures for nurses of transformational leadership, structural empowerment, exemplary evidence-based practice, advanced training, new knowledge application, and innovations with measurable outcomes proving quality patient care.